Council Land Sales: What You Need to Know

 The Big Picture: Why This Is a Concern

-Council is moving quickly to potentially sell these lots before we have a crucial piece of information: a Social Infrastructure and Open Space Needs Analysis (SI+OS Analysis).
+Council may sell these lots before we have a crucial piece of information: a Social Infrastructure and Open Space Needs Analysis:

 Why we need this study NOW: